Get your project estimate

 Cleaning (Sweeping, Deck Cleaner, Brightener)

-For stubborn stains or wood that has turned gray, apply wood brightener after cleaning.
-This oxalic acid solution restores natural wood tones and removes set-in stains that regular cleaning can't handle.
+For stubborn spots or wood graying, apply a wood brightener after cleaning.
+This oxalic acid solution restores the wood's natural color and removes deep stains that persist even after a standard cleaning.

 Drying and Surface Inspection

-Tape plastic sheeting to protect your home's siding and nearby plants before you start staining.
+Use plastic sheeting to tape off your house's siding and plants before you begin to stain.

 Tools, Materials & Stain Choice